-For 24 years, TMCC has assisted writers, like you, in their quest for writing excellence.
+For decades, TMCC has assisted writers, like you, in their quest for writing excellence.
 Strengthen your prose, discover what agents want from authors and gain new contacts to further your creative journey, whether it’s writing that first draft or getting your manuscript published.

 Meet writers with similar interests